Apple Watch: Version history

-watchOS 5.0 was first shown to the public at the San Jose WWDC developer conference held by Apple.
-It introduced an instant watch-to-watch walkie-talkie mode, all-new Podcasts app, raise-wrist-to-speak Siri, customizable Control Center, and the ability to access the notification center and control center from apps.
+watchOS 5 was first shown to the public at the San Jose WWDC developer conference held by Apple.
+It introduced an instant watch-to-watch walkie-talkie mode, an all-new Podcasts app, raise-wrist-to-speak Siri, a customizable Control Center, and the ability to access the notification center and control center from apps.
 Other features included support for WebKit to view web pages, six new watch faces, and new workout running features.
 It was released to the public in September 2018.
-On the newest release of watchOS beta the sleep feature was shown on screen, this would eliminate the need to use third-party apps.
+On the newest release of watchOS beta, the sleep feature was shown on screen, which would eliminate the need to use third-party apps.

-watchOS 6.0 was released to the public in September 2019.
-It introduced more native iOS apps such as voice memos, calculator, and a native watchOS app store. watchOS 6.0 also introduced new features such as the noise app that allows you to measure the sound around you in decibels, menstrual tracking, and new watch faces.
+watchOS 6 was released to the public in September 2019.
+It introduced more native iOS apps, such as Voice Memos, Calculator, and a native watchOS app store. watchOS 6.0 also introduced new features such as the noise app that allows one to measure ambient sound in decibels, menstrual tracking, and new watch faces.
 Other features include Siri being able to tell users what music they are listening to, activity trends, and a new UI framework for developers.

-watchOS 7.0 was announced on June 22, 2020, at the WWDC, and released on September 16, 2020; new functionalities include sleep tracking, additional watch faces, handwashing detection and new workouts such as dancing.
+watchOS 7 was announced on June 22, 2020, at WWDC 2020, and released on September 16, 2020; new functions include sleep tracking, additional watch faces, handwashing detection, and new workouts such as dancing.

-watchOS 8.0 was announced on June 7, 2021, at the WWDC, and released on September 20, 2021.
+watchOS 8 was announced on June 7, 2021, at WWDC 2021 and released on September 20, 2021.
 It replaces the Breathe app with a new Mindfulness app, and adds a Focus mode as well as a Portrait Watch Face, updates to the Messages and Home apps, Contacts and Find My apps, and a redesigned Photos app.

-watchOS 9.0 was released to public on September 13, 2022.
+watchOS 9 was announced on June 6, 2022, and released on September 13, 2022.
 It enhances the Workout display with new views of metrics like Activity rings, Heart Rate Zones, Power, and Elevation.
-It also support better sleep tracking and additional watch faces.
+It also supports better sleep tracking and additional watch faces.

+watchOS 10 was announced on June 5, 2023, at WWDC and released on September 18, 2023.
+It includes a major redesign of all stock watchOS apps, more detailed metrics available for cycling workouts, and new "Smart Stacks", stacks of widgets available from the clock.

+watchOS 11 was announced on June 10, 2024, and released on September 16, 2024.
+It dropped support for the Apple Watch Series 4, Series 5, and 1st generation SE.

+watchOS 26 was announced on June 9, 2025, and released on September 15, 2025.